AztecProtocol/aztec-connect-bridges/src/specs/curve/lpbridge/readme.md

 ### Withdrawal

-The withdrawal is done by using the LP token as the unput token, and will return BOTH `eth` and `wstEth` assets.
+The withdrawal is done by using the LP token as the input token, and will return BOTH `eth` and `wstEth` assets.
 The LP-token will be taken to curve, where the liquidity is removed (`eth` and `stEth` returned to bridge) and `stEth` is then wrapped to `wstEth` before it is pulled by the rollup.

 **Edge cases**